 1. Two forms of ID in original form. driver's license).
-View the entire list of acceptable documents.

 2. You will be required to select a six (6) to eight (8) digit number to use as a Personal Identification Number (PIN).

 Your PIN should not use a number derived from something easily known about you, such as part of your Social Security Number (SSN), birthday, anniversary date, telephone number, or address.